Skip to content

 • D-chiro-inositol (DCI): A metabolically derived form produced from myo-inositol via epimerase.
 More specifically involved in insulin-mediated glycogen synthesis and androgen metabolism.
 Over-supplementation of DCI has been associated with oocyte quality impairment (Nordio & Proietti, 2012, doi:10.1155/2012/438451).

 The most clinically supported ratio for PCOS: 40:1 myo-inositol to D-chiro-inositol, mimicking the physiological ratio found in human follicular fluid (Unfer et al., 2017, doi:10.1177/1933719116660651).
+For a deeper dive into how these two forms compare specifically for PCOS, see our myo-inositol vs. D-chiro-inositol guide.

 2. It is well-tolerated with a favorable side-effect profile.